realityforge/reality-generators/README.md

 The target name is also used as the name under which the model object is bound.
 This is used when evaluating `output_filename_pattern` or `guard` as well as in templates like `erb` templates.

-## TemplateSets

-A `TemplateSet` is a named container for templates.
-It also declares dependencies on other `TemplateSet` instances and provides a description.